Szybet/InkWatchy/README.md

 - [GuruSR](https://github.com/GuruSR/Watchy_GSR) - I used some of his awesome libraries and looked at the code for how the watchy hardware should be handled.
 Also answered a few questions on discord.
 Thanks!
 - [Prokuon](https://github.com/Prokuon/watchy-starfield/) - I really liked the design of this watchface and almost coppied it.
 Thanks! - well the code is completly diffrent
 - [Jason2866](https://github.com/Jason2866) - Help with solving platformio hackery
-- C4nn0n from discord - Testing a lot for the watchy v3 and beyond
+- C4nn0n - Testing a lot for the watchy v3 and beyond
-- [invpt](https://github.com/invpt) (slabeb on discord) - Huge thanks for pointing out the direction for a potential fix for screen ghosting, I easily have spend 2 weeks on it ;o
+- [invpt](https://github.com/invpt) - Huge thanks for pointing out the direction for a potential fix for screen ghosting, I easily have spend 2 weeks on it ;o

 and many other contributors, whom you can see on the panel on the right